BitcoinCacheMachine/BitcoinCacheMachine/lxd/README.md

+# IMPORTANT NOTE

+This section is still under construction.
+Your attempts at running scripts here will likely fail at the moment.
+Once we get a stable product with a semi-complete feature set, we will merge changes into the master branch.

 # Deploying Bitcoin Cache Machine components using the LXD API

 This is where BCM data center components reside.
-The main entrypoint at this level is ./up_lxc_endpoint.sh.
+The main entrypoint at this level is `./up_lxc_project.sh`.
 This script calls subscripts to provision the data center.
-BCM Environment variables guide ./up_lxc_endpoint.sh and child scripts in the installation and deployment process.
+BCM Environment variables, which are refreshed (i.e., exported) every time any script executes, guide the logic the installation and deployment process.
 All `up_lxc_*.sh` scripts are designed to be idempotent; running the scripts multiple times SHOULD NOT change the resulting data center deployment.

 ## Assumptions